NASA confirms next Friday for Webb Space Telescope launch

 AP Aerospace Writer

 CAPE CANAVERAL, Fla.
-(AP) — NASA is shooting for next Friday to launch its newest space telescope.
+(AP) — NASA is shooting for next Friday — Christmas Eve — to launch its newest space telescope.

-NASA Administrator Bill Nelson confirmed Friday that the James Webb Space Telescope will attempt to blast off on Christmas Eve.
-A European Ariane rocket will provide the lift from South America’s French Guiana.
+NASA Administrator Bill Nelson confirmed Friday that the James Webb Space Telescope will attempt to blast off on Dec.
+24. A European Ariane rocket will provide the lift from South America’s French Guiana.

 The $10 billion Webb — considered the successor to the Hubble Space Telescope — was supposed to soar Saturday, but was jolted by a clamp during launch preparations, resulting in a four-day delay.
 Then a bad communication link on the rocket had to be fixed, postponing the launch another two days.